taubyte/tb_website_blog_hugo/content/posts/taubyte/101/ping-pong.md

 # Create a function
 All those steps led you here, the most interesting part really!
-Taubyte functions are WebAssembly modules that are triggered by an event.
+Taubyte functions are WebAssembly modules, that are stored compressed in the network just like an IPFS file, and are triggered by an event.
 In this case, the event is an HTTP request.

 - First, switch to the `functions` tab
 ![functions-tab](../images/functions-tab.png)